SOCIÉTÉ

 • 2017

-(@mined_oud), Madre.
-Museo d’Arte Contemporanea Donna Regina, Naples
+(@mined_oud), Madre, Museo d’Arte Contemporanea Donna Regina, Naples

 Forest/Trees, Greenspon, New York